scylladb/scylladb/docs/dev/debugging.md

 The most convenient way to open a coredump is [scripts/open-coredump.sh](https://github.com/scylladb/scylladb/blob/master/scripts/open-coredump.sh).
-Just point it to a coredump and after some time you should get a shell inside the appropriate dbuild container, with a suggested gdb invokation line to open the coredump.
+Just point it to a coredump and after some time you should get a shell inside the appropriate dbuild container, with a suggested gdb invocation line to open the coredump.

 If you prefer to open the coredump manually or the script fails for you, continue